jefflester/minitrino/readme.md

 ## Workflow Examples

-Minitrino is best suited for local Trino development.
-This project is not intended for usage on a large scale, and is intentionally designed to limit the deployment to a single coordinator container.
+Minitrino is best suited for local Trino development and testing.
+This project is not intended for usage on a large scale, and is intentionally designed to limit the Trino deployment to a single coordinator container.

 ### Provision an Environment